abuiles/json-xdr/README.md

 ### Opaque and VarOpaque

-Opaque data will be serialied as a `base64` encoded string.
+Opaque data will be serialized as a `base64` encoded string.

 For the following definition: